Marysville, Ohio: Modern development

 Over the next century, Marysville's population would double from its 1890 census.
 A new high school was built in the West neighborhood behind the courthouse, which would then become a middle school later when a new high school would be built on the north side.
 The most recent high school went up in the 1990s.
 At that time, the old high school became the new middle school, and the old middle school became county offices.

 In 1948, Nestlé opened a research and development center in the West neighborhood.
 A new city hall would be constructed on the southeast side of Uptown, which housed the police department.
 Memorial Hospital of Union County located in the Medical district in 1952.
 Many other developments took place during this time, including the construction of the Union County Airport on the east side in 1967, as well as numerous manufacturing companies and small housing developments being constructed throughout the city.
 Timberview, an upscale residential section on the south side, would be constructed, and included a golf course.
 Greenwood Colony would also be built on the south side.

 In 1977, Honda announced plans to construct a motorcycle assembly plant near Marysville and eventually opened manufacturing plants northwest of the town in 1982.
 This caused the expansion of U.S. Route 33.

-President George H. W. Bush visited in 1992 as part of his "whistle stop train tour" re-election campaign.
+U.S. President George H. W. Bush visited on 26 September 1992 as part of his "whistle stop train tour" re-election campaign.
+Present on the train were U.S. Congressmen Chalmers Wylie, Paul Gillmor, and John Kasich; future-U.S. Senator Mike Dewine, and Ohio Governor George Voinovich.
+Bush remarked around Marysville they're known to wear buttons which say "Reelect Barbara Bush's husband", because his wife Barbara had family roots in the city and was known to visit.
+Bush's opponent, U.S. Presidential candidate Bill Clinton, had supporters who disrupted the campaign stop.